-The library has many scholarly law journals in paper, along with selected practitioners’ journals as well as leading journals from other disciplines such as political science and economics.
+The library provides access to many scholarly law journals, along with selected practitioners’ journals and leading journals from other disciplines such as political science and economics, in PDF form through HeinOnline and other databases.
+The library also has in paper a historical collection of journals.
 Most are shelved in the compact shelving on Level 1, in alphabetical order by the title of the journal.

 The library also has subscriptions to many journals in electronic form; finding these is discussed below.

 Often various types of legal periodicals are inaccurately lumped together under the term "law review."
 Strictly speaking, a law review is a student-edited publication which is produced under the auspices of a law school and which publishes both pieces written by legal scholars and student-written articles and notes.
+However, the terms “law review” and “law journal” are often used interchangeably.
+For example, some prominent law reviews include the Duke Law Journal, Georgetown Law Journal, and the Yale Law.
 Law reviews may be general in scope or devoted to specialized subject areas.
 Law review articles which are written by noted scholars may be citable as persuasive authority under some circumstances.
 They are always heavily footnoted and thus can serve as a tremendous resource for the researcher.

 There is a wide variety of other legal periodicals which may not carry the persuasive weight of a scholarly law review, but which may still be useful to the researcher.
 These may be published by a professional association or by an independent publisher.
 Some are highly theoretical while others are more practitioner-oriented.
 At the lower end of the scale are bar association and other publications which function primarily as "current awareness" or news publications, and which may include little in the way of analysis or in-depth information.
 However, they may be helpful for tracking down local legal developments that may not appear in nationally oriented journals.